karstenw/nodebox-pyobjc/README.md

 ![](art/nodeboxlogo_big.png?raw=true)

-This is a personal fork of NodeBox 1.
+This is a fork of (NodeBox 1)[https://github.com/nodebox/nodebox-pyobjc].

-The current version is 1.9.26
+The current version is 1.9.27

 Download the compiled app from my [dropbox](http://goo.gl/vkuBeV).